rstaffans/Recreating-the-Python-Random-class/README.md

 # Recreating-the-Python-Random-class
-Recreating the Python Random class using a pseudo random number generator (PRNG).
+Python provides a Random class that includes a number of methods that require randomness.
+This is my own implementation of some of these methods, based on a pseudo random number generator (PRNG) algorithm.